vodolaz095/express-view-cache/README.md

 ==================

-    app.use(cachingMiddleware(1000,{ //cache is stored for 1000 milliseconds 'type':'application/json', //type of returned content - see [http://expressjs.com/api.html#res.type] for details 'driver':'memjs'
+    app.use(cachingMiddleware(1000,{ //cache is stored for 1000 milliseconds 'type':'application/json', //type of returned content
+        'driver':'memjs'
     }));

 The variable of `driver`  can be ommited, and the middleware will use build in memory storage.
 Be advised - the memory storage IS NOT INTENTED TO BE PRODUCTION READY!
 It is memleaky and not shared in cluster.

-If the variable of `driver` equals `memjs`, the [https://npmjs.org/package/memjs] module is used for managed memcache.
+If the variable of `driver` equals `memjs`, the [memjs](https://npmjs.org/package/memjs) module is used for managed memcache.
-It works from the box if you ran you app at heroku hosting with [https://addons.heroku.com/memcachier](Memcachier) addon installed.
+It works from the box if you ran you app at heroku hosting with [Memcachier](https://addons.heroku.com/memcachier) addon installed.
+See [http://expressjs.com/api.html#res.type](http://expressjs.com/api.html#res.type) for details about response type for returned content

 Tests
 ==================